synapticloop/panl/README.md

   - Fixed passing through the LPSE code for the passthrough parameter if there wasn't a passthrough value sent through.
   - Fixed bug with 'extra' JSON object not correctly overriding parent object
+  - Fixed connection reset when attempting to get the SolrJ client - now returns a 503 status message

 - **Code Changes**
     - Fixed output formatting for explanation of tokens